Is your office already biophilic? Between architecture and nature

 Biophilia means "love of life" and is also very good for the workspace.

-This design concept brings nature so much into the interior that the boundaries become blurred.
-Biophilic elements ensure that colleagues feel better on the job, are healthier and can work more productively.
-Individual elements can be implemented with manageable effort, even in your own home.
+With this design concept, nature is brought so strongly into the interior areas that the boundaries are literally blurred.
+Biophilic elements ensure that colleagues feel more comfortable at work, are healthier and can work more productively.
+Individual elements can be implemented with manageable effort, even for you.